webmetrics/browsermob-proxy/README.md

     [~]$ curl -X POST http://localhost:9090/proxy?httpProxy=yourproxyserver.com:8080
     {"port":9091}

+Alternatively, you can specify the upstream proxy config for all proxies created using the standard JVM [system properties for HTTP proxies](http://docs.oracle.com/javase/6/docs/technotes/guides/net/proxies.html).
+Note that you can still override the default upstream proxy via the POST payload, but if you omit the payload the JVM system properties will be used to specify the upstream proxy.

 *TODO*: Other REST APIs supporting all the BrowserMob Proxy features will be added soon.

 Embedded Mode